mlapistudy/ICSE2022_158/README.md

-# A Replication of Automated Testing of Software that Uses Machine Learning APIs
+# Artifact for Automated Testing of Software that Uses Machine Learning APIs

 This artifact for our paper “Automated Testing of Software that Uses Machine Learning APIs (#158)” includes source code of our testing tool Keeper, benchmark suite, user study materials and a tool demo video.
 We choose to claim for the Reusable and Available badges, and we hope this artifact can motivate and help future research to further tackle ML API misuses.